kbase/workspace_deluxe/design/2022_Q2_data_citations.md

 [KBase auth2 service](https://github.com/kbase/auth2), is to represent names by a single completely arbitrary string, which can handle most cases.
 We use the same approach here.

-Note that for all the cases below, the the EDUs in the `MongoDB` database are currently stored in a list embedded in a list of provenance actions, which means they are unindexable.
+Note that for all the cases below, the EDUs in the `MongoDB` database are currently stored in a list embedded in a list of provenance actions, which means they are unindexable.
 No features in this proposal require indexing so this case is not addressed.